mseyfi/mseyfi.github.io/posts/LLM/FineTune/RLHF.md

 At the end of this stage, we have a frozen, reliable "sense of protocol"—a Reward Model that can score any response for its helpfulness and harmlessness.

+#### **Stage 3: Field Practice - Reinforcement Learning (RL) Fine-Tuning**

+- **The Intuition:** With foundational knowledge (SFT) and a reliable internal compass (RM), the diplomat is finally ready for practice.
+They enter a high-stakes, simulated negotiation.
+For each situation (prompt), they formulate a response (generate text).
+Before delivering it, they check it against their internal "sense of protocol" (the RM), which gives it a score.
+Based on that score, they refine their strategy to craft even better responses in the future.
+This is a live, trial-and-error feedback loop.
+- **The Process:**
+  1. **Initialization:** We start with a fresh copy of our SFT model as our active policy, πθ.
+  2. **The RL Loop:** The core of the process is a continuous loop: a.
+A prompt is sampled from a dataset. b.
+The policy model (πθ) generates a response token by token.
+Each token generation is an "action." c.
+The completed response is passed to the frozen Reward Model, which returns a scalar "reward" score. d.
+This reward signal is used by an RL algorithm like **PPO (Proximal Policy Optimization)** or **DPO (Direct Preference Optimization)** to calculate a loss. e.
+The gradient of this loss is used to update the parameters, θ, of our policy model.
+- **Objective:** The goal is to adjust the policy's parameters, θ, to maximize the expected reward from the RM.
+This is almost always done with a regularization term (like a KL penalty) that prevents the policy from drifting too far from the coherent language it learned in the SFT stage, ensuring the diplomat doesn't start speaking gibberish just to get a high score.
+- **The Outcome:** The final, **aligned LLM**.
+This model has not only been taught *how* to respond but has *learned* what constitutes a *good* response through iterative practice and feedback.
+It is now the skilled diplomat we set out to train.
 -----

 ### **Part 3: The Actor, the Critic, and the Advantage: A Deeper Look**